20. Training and Orientation Materials

 The agenda for the visit is established by the chair of the site visit team in consultation with the college administration.

 Site visit teams are fact-finding bodies, usually composed of seven members, including AVMA staff.
 Using the college self-study as the basis for evaluation, a four-day site visit is conducted.
 Input is sought from all program factions of the college including faculty, students, staff, and alumni.
 Facilities, programs, and other pertinent areas are also studied.
-A factual report of the current status of the college is produced as a result of the site visit.
+A factual report of the current status of the college is produced using a standardized site visit rubric to ensure thorough and consistent application of the standards by each site team.
 The report is reviewed by all team members for factual correctness.

 During the site visit the team audits the college educational program by consulting with the dean and appropriate staff, department heads, representative faculty members, the librarian, representative students at both professional and graduate levels including interns and residents, and appropriate faculty committees.
 In addition, the team tours the buildings, facilities, equipment, and views case records.
-The site visit team holds a series of executive sessions to compare notes on its findings, begin formulation of its report, and instruct the chair as to the points to be addressed and recommendations made in the draft report of evaluation.
-Each member drafts recommendations concerning deficiencies in meeting the standard requirements for which he/she has been assigned responsibility.
+The site visit team holds a series of executive sessions to compare notes on its findings, begin formulation of its report, and instruct the chair as to the points to be addressed and directives and recommendations made in the draft report of evaluation.
+Each member drafts directives concerning deficiencies in meeting the standard requirements for which he/she has been assigned responsibility.
 All recommendations are based on discussion noted in the body of the report.
-Recommendations are stated as specifically as possible to identify the deficiency involved and suggest possible solutions, without dictating the specific method for achieving the necessary outcome.
-The entire team discusses and approves all recommendation which become part of the report.
-If there is disagreement within a team concerning a recommendation, the recommendation remains in the report; the disagreement is called to the attention of the Council when the report is presented.
+Directives are stated as specifically as possible to identify the deficiency involved and suggest possible solutions, without dictating the specific method for achieving the necessary outcome.
+The entire team discusses and approves all directives and recommendations which become part of the report.
+The site team also may add recommendations when a standard is in compliance, but an opportunity to make suggestions for improvement has been identified.
+If there is disagreement within a team concerning a directive or recommendation, the recommendation remains in the report; the disagreement is called to the attention of the Council when the report is presented.

 The final report of evaluation will inform the college of the Council's assessment of student achievement.